 Every three years not-for-profit hospitals are required to conduct a Community Health Needs Assessment (CHNA) of the local populations they serve.
 Nicklaus Children’s Hospital completed our CHNA in partnership with Professional Research Consultants, Inc. (PRC): interviewing families, surveying key informants, reviewing public source information, and based on the needs identified in the research, prioritizing areas of focus.
 Our goal in conducting the assessment was to better understand the health status, behaviors, and needs of children and adolescents in South Florida so that we as a community – patients, families, Nicklaus Children’s, and partner organizations – can optimally support their health and wellbeing.
-Based on the findings of the 2015 report, the hospital created an Implementation Plan outlining new programs and services targeting the needs identified in the CHNA.
 Information on both the CHNA and Implementation Plan can be found below.

 Pediatric & Adolescent Health in South Florida

 Implementation Plan coming soon.

 Nicklaus Children’s Hospital services and community initiatives have been rolled out or are currently underway in the following priority areas identified in the CHNA, click each heading to read more:

 You can also download the Implementation Plan (PDF).

 - Nicklaus Children’s Hospital expanded outpatient nutrition throughout our ambulatory network and migrated from an out-of-pocket payment model to be a covered service by most insurance plans.